ART-3364-Interactive-Storytelling/Select-and-Collide/README.md

-This tutorial guides you through building a simple Unity 6 (2D) project to use Unity’s object system, scripts, and color blending.
+This tutorial guides you through building a simple Unity 6 (2D) project to use Unity’s object system, scripts, moving items by dragging them, and color blending.

 ## Goal